opennext-io/onpc-bootstrap/readme.rst

 If you're proxy'ing grafana you will need to provide the full ``root_path`` when you run the playbook add the following ``-e grafana_url='https://cloud.something/grafana/'``

+Note: Specifying the Grafana external URL won't work with http_proxy settings in the playbook.

 .. code-block:: bash